alexwoolford/backtesting-the-dow/README.md

 ## Backtesting the Dow

-My brother-in-law, Eric, and I were talking about investment strategies: specifically, if we buy when prices are fall and sell when prices climb, how much should the price change between transactions to maximize yield?
+My brother-in-law, Eric, and I were talking about investment strategies: specifically, if we buy the Dow Jones when prices fall and sell when prices climb, how much should the price change between transactions to maximize yield?

 We collected some intra-day data for the SCHX ticker, which tracks the Dow Jones, between March 30th and April 22nd and backtested various scenarios.
 Obviously, three weeks of a single ticker is a very small sample.
-Our preliminary exploratory data analysis showed that the amount of price appreciation to trigger a sell, is an important factor.

 We backtested various scenarios and used the Random Forest importance function to identify the most influential parameters:

                              IncNodePurity
     climb_trigger_percentage         0.168